 The GS Events are used to turn on the guaranteed soak option for one or more of the controlled loops.
 In order to enable a guaranteed soak in a step, you must select the loop(s) to be monitored by turning on the corresponding event.
-To enter the GS events, press the "GS Events" button.
-This opens the guaranteed soak event entry window.
-From this window, select the events that are to be on during the step.
-Once the selections are complete, return to the profile entry screen by pressing the "Back to Step Data" button.
+To enter the GS events, press the "Events Select" button and select "Gaur Soak Events".
+This selects the guaranteed soak events for the list view.
+The soak events can then be selected for the step.